The Fintech Mortgage Ecosystem: Borrower Apps to Secondary Market Integration

 The Borrower Application Layer

 Modern borrowers arrive with research already done.
-They've compared rates online and they're ready to move forward, but only if the application matches their expectations for speed and convenience.
+They have compared rates online and they are ready to move forward, but only if the application matches their expectations for speed and convenience.
 The numbers reflect this: 92% of homebuyers use online methods during their mortgage journey.
 Over one-third complete applications entirely online.

 Sixty percent of borrowers now engage in mortgage-related activities from mobile devices.
-A platform that treats mobile as secondary isn't competitive.
-Leading mortgage applications complete the 1003 in under 5 minutes by prefilling data from verified sources and only asking borrowers for information the system can't pull automatically.
+A platform that treats mobile as secondary is not competitive.
+Leading mortgage applications complete the 1003 in under 5 minutes by prefilling data from verified sources and only asking borrowers for information the system cannot pull automatically.

 OCR technology paired with AI transforms document collection.
 Borrowers snap a photo of a pay stub.
 The system reads it, extracts the data, and flags any issues in seconds.
-That's a different experience from uploading a PDF into a portal and waiting for a human to open it.
+That is a different experience from uploading a PDF into a portal and waiting for a human to open it.

 The Fintech Mortgage Origination and Processing Layer